EVOZERO-Antony/evolutionary-zero/README.md

 ## The Protocol

-EVO ZERO is a complete cognitive operating system for the AI era.
-Not a tip.
-Not a framework.
-A runnable architecture with five components:
+EVO ZERO is a cognitive framework for the AI era — not a listicle, not a mindset talk.
+A runnable protocol.
+Five components:

 **1. Four-System Stack.** Kahneman's System 1 (fast/gut) and System 2 (slow/logic) plus System 3 (AI — tireless, knows everything, comprehends nothing) governed by **System 0** — your meta-cognition.
 The pilot that decides which system to engage, when to stop, and whether the output is still yours.